bilby-dev/bilby/README.md

 ### Install lalsuite
 The simple way: `pip install lalsuite`, or, from source:

+Head to
+[https://git.ligo.org/lscsoft/lalsuite](https://git.ligo.org/lscsoft/lalsuite)
-To install this head to [https://git.ligo.org/lscsoft/lalsuite](https://git.ligo.org/lscsoft/lalsuite) to check you have an account and SSH keys set up.
-You may need to install make.
+to check you have an account and SSH keys set up.
 Then,

 ```bash
 $ git lfs install # you may need to install git-lfs first